Peru–Turkey relations

-Peru–Turkey relations are foreign relations between Peru and Turkey.
+Peru–Turkey relations are foreign relations between the Republic of Peru and the Republic of Türkiye.
 Peru has an embassy in Ankara since 2010.
 Turkey has an embassy in Lima since 2010.
+Both countries are members of the World Trade Organization and the United Nations.

-Presidential Visits
+Presidential visits

-Economic Relations
+Economic relations

 Trade volume between the two countries was US$250 million in 2019 (Turkish exports/imports: 177.4/72.6 million USD).